lilyhanhub/Credit_Risk_Analysis/README.md

 ### I. RandomOverSampler
 ![RandomOverSampleing](Resources/images/RandomOverSampling.png)
 * The balanced accuracy score is 65%.
-* For high risk loans, the precision is very low with 1%, which means only 1% of the predicted high risk loans are true high risk.
-The recall is 63% while the F1 score is quite low (0.02).
+* For high risk credits, the precision score is 1%, and the recall is 63%, which means only 1% of the predicted high risk credits are true high risk and 63% of the high risk credits are identified by this model.
+The F1 score is also quite low (0.02).

 ### II.
 SMOTE Oversampling
 ![SMOTE](Resources/images/SMOTE.png)
+* The balanced accuracy score is 61.8%.
+* For high risk credits, the precision score is 1%, and the recall is 59%, which means only 1% of the predicted high risk credits are true high risk and 59% of the high risk credits are identified by this model.
+The F1 score is also quite low (0.02).

 ### III.
 ClusterCentroids Undersampling
 ![UnderSampling](Resources/images/UnderSampling.png)
+* The balanced accuracy score is 51%.
+* For high risk credits, the precision score is 1%, and the recall is 59%, which means only 1% of the predicted high risk credits are true high risk and 59% of the high risk credits are identified by this model.
+The F1 score is also quite low (0.01).

 ### IV.
 SMOTEENN Combination Sampling
 ![SMOTEENN](Resources/images/SMOTEENN.png)
+* The balanced accuracy score is 63.8%.
+* For high risk credits, the precision score is 1%, and the recall is 70%, which means only 1% of the predicted high risk credits are true high risk and 70% of the high risk credits are identified by this model.
+The F1 score is also quite low (0.02).

 ### V. Balanced Random Forest Classifier
 ![BRFensemble](Resources/images/BRFensemble.png)
+* The balanced accuracy score is 78.8%.
+* For high risk credits, the precision score is 4%, and the recall is 67%, which means 4% of the predicted high risk credits are true high risk and 67% of the high risk credits are identified by this model.
+The F1 score is slightly improved at 0.07.

 ### VI.
 Easy Ensemble Classifier
 ![EasyEnsembleClassifier](Resources/images/EasyEnsembleClassifer.png)
+* The balanced accuracy score is 92.5%.
+* For high risk credits, the precision score is 7%, and the recall is 91%, which means 7% of the predicted high risk credits are true high risk and 91% of the high risk credits are identified by this model.
+The F1 score is improved more at 0.14.

 ## Summary
-There is a summary of the results (2 pt)
-There is a recommendation on which model to use, or there is no recommendation with a justification

-From the confusion matrix results, the precision for the bad loan applications is low, indicating a large number of false positives, which indicates an unreliable positive classification.
-The recall is also low for the bad loan applications, which is indicative of a large number of false negatives.
-The F1 score is also low (33).
+In summary, the first four models are not good at predicating high risk credit because 1) Their balanced accuracy scores are all below 70%; 2) Their precision scores for high risk credit applications are very low (1-2%), incidating a large number of false high risk credits; 3) Their recall scores for high risk credit card applications are also low (70% or below), which are indicative of a large number of false low risk credits.

-In summary, this random forest model is not good at classifying fraudulent loan applications because the model's accuracy, 0.520, and F1 score are low.
+However, the two ensemble classifiers are much more effective catching high risk credits in comparison to the previous four models.
+Particularly, the Easy Ensemble Classifer performs the best with highest balanced accuracy score (92.5%), precision score (7%), recall (91%), and F1 score (0.14).

+Therefore, among the six machine leanring models, the Easy Ensemble Classifier is recommended to predict high risk credit.